 Yantze Arocho graduated summa cum laude from the Cleveland School of Science and Medicine (CSSM).
 While at the CSSM, he was involved in Health Professions Affinity Community (HPAC), an organization that encourages students to identify and address health disparities in their community.
 In this organization he created the group Scholarly Techniques for Testing, an HPAC group focused on helping high school students understand what to expect before they took the ACT their first time, along with Debate, an HPAC group focused on improving the self-esteem in high school students through debates and discussions.
 He was also a member of the FIRST Robotics Competition, where he had the opportunity to win the world championship in 2016, Minds Matter, Ultimate Frisbee, National Honor Society, and Top 50.
-He intends to major in Biochemistry on the pre-medicine track.
+He intends to major in mechanical engineering.
 Eventually, he hopes to go to medical school and pursue a career in surgery.

 Jazmin Diaz is from Cleveland, Ohio, and graduated from Saint Martin de Porres High School with honors.
 In high school, Jazmin was an active community volunteer through the campus ministry at her high school, as a mentor at her high school, and with the Boys and Girls Club.
 While in high school, Jazmin completed a year long internship with the Greater Cleveland RTA and a two year long internships with Tucker Ellis LLP.
 In addition, she participated in the Ignatian Family Teach this past fall, where she learned about many different social justice issues in the country.
-She is intending to major in biochemistry and is on the pre-med track.
+She is intending to major in sociology and is on the pre-med track.
 Jazmin plans to attend medical school with hopes of becoming an anesthesiologist.

-Intended Major: Chemistry
+Intended Major: Religious Studies

 Xiao Lin graduated with honors from John Hay Early College High School, neighboring Case Western Reserve University campus.
 Through the program College Credit Plus, she was able to take College classes while in high school and she has earned over 40 college credit hours from Cleveland State University.
-Inspired by her experience with college courses, she decided to study chemistry and further pursue a higher degree as a doctor of dental medicine.

-Shiqi Ma is a computer science major currently entering her second year at Case Western Reserve.
+Shiqi Ma is a cognitive science major currently entering her third year at Case Western Reserve.
 She is a Dean’s List member.
 Before coming to CWRU, Shiqi graduated from Cleveland School of Architecture and Design at John Hay Campus as the valedictorian of the class of 2018.
 During her high school career, she participated in College Credit Plus and has accumulated college credit at Cuyahoga Community College as well as Cleveland State University.

 In her own words: “I would like to wholeheartedly thank (ESP supporters) them for their efforts in making ESP possible for the opportunities given to students like myself.”